in-person in west asheville · virtual across NC

 • Realizing that avoidance isn't working the way it used to

-• Wanting to address it but genuinely not knowing where to start
+• Wanting to address it but not knowing where to start

 You don't have to keep carrying this alone.